paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

 <br>I am currently a postdoctoral researcher in economic history and political science at the [University of Milan](https://www.unimi.it/en/ugov/person/paul-maneuvrier) for the ERC project [DESPO](https://cordis.europa.eu/project/id/853033) (De-industrializing Societies and the Political Consequences) and a visiting researcher at the Maison de la Recherche en Sciences Humaines, University of Caen Normandy.

-<br>**Research interests**: Economic history; Living standards; Atlantic history; Medieval history; Industrialization; Living standards; Political Science; Deindustrialization; Archeology
+<br>**Research interests**: Economic history; Political Science; Deindustrialization; International Trade; Economic Development; Living standards; Atlantic history; Medieval history; Industrialization; Archeology

-In my research, I contribute to the literature on the consequences of economic development by analysing the evolution of living standards from the Middle Ages to the 19th century.
-I also investigate the social and political consequences of the Eden Treaty, signed between France and England in 1786 and considered as the first free trade agreement.
+My research explores the long-term consequences of economic development by analyzing the evolution of living standards from the Middle Ages through the 19th century.
+I also examine the social and political impact of the 1786 Eden Treaty—considered the first free trade agreement—signed between France and England in 1786.

-An important part of my research also focuses on historical social conflicts.
-In 2020, I released with [Cédric Chambru](https://cedricchambru.github.io/) the Historical Social Conflict Database [HiSCoD](https://www.unicaen.fr/hiscod/).
-This database is designed to provide to academic researcher and general public a set of resources for analysing social conflict from the Middle Ages to the 19th century.
-In its current form it documents more than 20,000 episodes of social conflict for France, England, Germany, Italy, Spain, and more).
+A significant part of my work focuses on historical social conflicts.
+In 2020, together with [Cédric Chambru](https://cedricchambru.github.io/), I launched the Historical Social Conflict Database [(HiSCoD)](https://www.unicaen.fr/hiscod/).
+Designed for both academic researchers and the general public, HiSCoD offers a comprehensive set of resources for studying social unrest from the Middle Ages to the 19th century.
+The current version includes over 20,000 recorded episodes of conflict across France, England, Germany, Italy, Spain, and other regions.

 In 2021, I received the AFHE-BNP Paribas prize awarded by the French Economic History Association (AFHE) for the best dissertation in economic history.